 Our emotions come from our most primal part of our brain; managing them is no easy task.
 But, if we truly value people, if we recognize that what we strive to be as good leaders, as good human beings, is reflected in not what we tell ourselves internally but in what we show others, then managing our emotions becomes much more of an act of goodwill than a perceived sacrifice.

-Learn how emotional intelligence can inform and enhance the leadership you provide for your team in the International Academy for Advancement Leadership, Advancement Resources’ new 6-month, comprehensive program for leaders across the advancement field.
+Learn how emotional intelligence can inform and enhance the leadership you provide for your team in the International Academy for Advancement Leadership, Advancement Resources’ 6-month, comprehensive program for leaders across the advancement field.